NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/scripting_intro.rst

 * The time step for output is set to 2 hours.

-* The bounding box of the rendered map is set to be the same as those specified for the map object.
+* The bounding box (viewport) of the rendered map is set to be the same as those specified for the map object.

 * ``Renderer`` supports 'bmp', 'jpg', 'jpeg', 'png' and 'gif' -- 'gif' will save out a single animated GIF file - the rest will output one image per output timestep.